Welcome to First Class

 About the Kansas City Aviation Department

 The Kansas City Aviation Department owns and operates Kansas City International Airport and Kansas City Wheeler Downtown Airport.
 The Aviation Department’s mission is to provide outstanding airport services in a safe and cost-effective manner for the benefit of citizens, visitors, airlines and customers.
 The department is an enterprise fund department of the City of Kansas City, Missouri, and is supported wholly by airport user charges.
 No general tax fund revenues are used for the administration, promotion, operation or maintenance of the airports in the system.
-The department is led by Patrick Klein.
+The department is led by Melissa Cooper.
 To reach us by phone click here, or contact us online using the form at the bottom of this page.